Why Slate Kitchen Flooring is a Great Choice.

 The online selection is usually better, but shipping can cost up significantly.
 Some online sellers offer free or reduced shipping on large orders – usually $1,500 or more, which is usually 250 to 500 square feet of material depending on the tile you select.

-LIVING WITH A SLATE KITCHEN FLOOR – MAINTENANCE
+HOW DO YOU CLEAN A SLATE KITCHEN FLOOR? – MAINTENANCE

 These maintenance tips and practices will help you get the best performance and greatest enjoyment from your slate tile.